-Question Part Marking guidance Total marks 14 2 Advise the directors of Ekin plc whether they should change back to absorption costing.
+Question Part Marking guidance 14 2 Advise the directors of Ekin plc whether they should change back to absorption costing.
 Level Marks Description AO2 = 2 AO3 = 4 3 5 - 6 Relevant knowledge and understanding of principles, concepts and techniques has been applied to the context clearly and appropriately.
 A clear and balanced analysis of data is provided.
 The judgement/ recommendation is supported by evidence.
-2 3 - 4 Relevant knowledge and understanding of principles, concepts and techniques has been applied to the context, but not always clearly and/or appropriately.
+A66 4 2 3 - 4 Relevant knowledge and understanding of principles, concepts and techniques has been applied to the context, but not always clearly and/or appropriately.
 A clear but unbalanced OR a balanced but unclear analysis of data is provided.
 The judgement/ recommendation is partially supported by evidence.
 1 1 - 2 Limited application of knowledge and understanding of principles, concepts and techniques to the context.
 A limited analysis of discrete points of accounting data is provided.
-There is limited support for the judgement/ recommendation.
-Benefit absorp Loss-ma Correcti Busines tion): aking provive action as is still i ring with ABC (drawbacks of converting back to educt has been identified (X making a loss of £5 750 OF).
+There is limited support for the judgement/ recommendation. - nclude: ving with ABC (drawbacks of converting back to oduct has been identified (X making a loss of \$5 750 OF).
 In could be taken to improve product profitability.
-The making a profit overall (£10 930 OF). prepara Fixed conot an a tion and osts are a arbitrary a or inefficiency can be better identified (relating to machinery quality control procedures). assigned to product based on usage (per batch) and allocation.
+Busines s is still ı making a profit overall (\$10 930 OF). or inefficiency can be better identified (relating to machinery quality control procedures). , not an a arbitrary a assigned to product based on usage (per batch) and allocation.
 But: cost drivers and cost pools are up and maintain.